dfeehan/brazil-mortality-release/README.md

 # Brazil sibling/network mortality analysis

+## Replication using Docker

+It is likely that you have different versions of R and specific R packages than we did when we wrote our code.
+Thus, we recommend using Docker to replicate our results.
+Using Docker will ensure that you have exactly the same computing environment that we did when we conducted our analyses.

+To use Docker

+1. [Install Docker Desktop](https://www.docker.com/get-started) (if you don't already have it)
+1. Clone this repository
+1. Be sure that your current working directory is the one that you downloaded the repository into.
+It's probably called `brazil-mortality-release/`
+1. Build the docker image.
+   `docker build --rm -t brazil-replication .`
+   This step will likely take a little time, as Docker builds your image (including installing various R packages)
+1. Run the docker image
+   `docker run -d --rm -p 8888:8787 -e PASSWORD=pass --name brazil brazil-replication` OR, to mount a local drive, you will need something like:
+   `docker run -d --rm -p 8888:8787 -e PASSWORD=pass --name brazil -v $(pwd):/home/rstudio/  brazil-replication`
+1. Open a web browser and point it to localhost:8888
+1. Log onto Rstudio with username 'rstudio' and password 'pass'
+1. Open the file `brazil-mortality-release/code/00_run_all.r`
+1. Running the file should download the data and replicate everything.

+## Files

 This directory contains the files that produce estimates from the sibling and network methods, and then compares those estimates to the vital registration data.